Estuary

 • Parameters

-With this, you have successfully completed the CSV data import into your Snowflake database.
+You have successfully imported the CSV data into your Snowflake database.

 Limitations of Using the Manual Import/Export Method

 • Time-consuming and Error-prone: Using the manual import/export method when working with high-volume data can be time-intensive.
-Any errors can lead to data inconsistencies or loss.
-This, in turn, can affect the quality of your analysis and decision-making.
+Any errors can lead to data inconsistencies or loss, which can affect the quality of your analysis and decision-making.

 • Lack of Real-Time Data Synchronization: This method cannot transfer real-time data changes, as it involves one-time export and import processes.
 Migrating data manually also requires regular interventions and can be computationally expensive.
 The manual method can be inconvenient for businesses that need to analyze data in real-time and respond to anomalies instantly to avoid damage.

-• No Schema Management: Using this method, you will have to make manually sure all changes in the source schema are properly reflected in Snowflake.
-This can take a lot of time and can cause downtime as well for operational systems.
+• No Schema Management: Using this method, you will have to manually ensure that all changes in the source schema are properly reflected in Snowflake.
+This can take a lot of time and can also cause operational systems to experience downtime.

 Oracle to Snowflake Migration Best Practices